Courses

 Asynchronous - self-paced with pre-recorded faculty lectures and other content

-3. Hybrid
+4. Hybrid

 The utmost in flexibility to suit your lifestyle, a hybrid schedule combines both online and in-person options.

-Online and Flex MBA Core Courses & Descriptions
+MBA Courses & Descriptions

 ACCT 5121 – Financial Accounting and Reporting